-Rationale: This is a family of Quality Parameters, reflecting the variety of facets that characterize the quality of a set of Policies.
+Rationale: This is a family of Quality Parameters reflecting the variety of facets that characterise the quality of a set of Policies.

-C191 Policy Consistency
+C192 Policy Consistency

-Definition: A Policy Quality Parameter that characterises the extent to which a set of policies are free of contradictions.
+Definition: A Policy Quality Parameter that characterises the extent to which a set of Policies are free of contradictions.